AffectAnalysisGroup/AFARtoolbox/README.md

 ### ZFace
 **Folder structure**:

-- 3rd_party                % 3rd party components
+- 3rd_party
-    - arrow3D_pub         % 3D arrow display code
+    - arrow3D_pub: 3D arrow display code
-    - mexopencv           % MATLAB OpenCV wrapper
+    - mexopencv:MATLAB OpenCV wrapper
-- opencv_2.4.11_x64_vc11_dlls % OpenCV dlls
+- opencv_2.4.11_x64_vc11_dlls: OpenCV dlls
-- test_images              % test images of different celebrities
+- test_images: test images of different celebrities
-- test_video		   % test video
+- test_video: test video
-- ZFace_models             % tracking models
+- ZFace_models: tracking models
-- ZFace_src                % SDK source files
+- ZFace_src: SDK source files

 **Using the SDK**
 The SDK is organized into classes.
 The CZFace class (located in \ZFace_Src\) is the central way we use the tracker.
 We can simply create an instance of the tracker: